Christian revival: United States 1800–1850

-In the West (now upper South) especially — at Cane Ridge, Kentucky and in Tennessee — the revival strengthened the Methodists and Baptists.
+In the West (now the Upper South), especially in Cane Ridge, Kentucky. and Tennessee, the revival strengthened the Methodists and Baptists.
 The Churches of Christ and Christian Church (Disciples of Christ) arose from the Stone-Campbell Restoration Movement.
-It also introduced into America a new form of religious expression — the Scottish camp meeting.
+It also introduced a new form of religious expression to America: the Scottish camp meeting.

 Europe: Le Réveil

 A movement in Swiss, eastern French, German, and Dutch Protestant history known as le Réveil (German: die Erweckung, Dutch: Het Reveil).
 Le Réveil was a revival of Protestant Christianity along conservative evangelical lines at a time when rationalism had taken a strong hold in the churches on the continent of Europe.